vladcuevas/SPSS-Labs/README.md

 Mean vs Median

-- If data is normally distributed the mean and the median will be quite close.
+- If data is normally distributed the mean and the median will be quite close

-- If Mean is larger than the mean, then it means that there there is a positive skew.
+- If Mean is larger than the mean, then it means that there there is a positive skew
-  - Skewness will be bigger than 1.
+  - Skewness will be bigger than 1